 One of the easiest ways to develop long-term interest in your art is by regularly sending out an email newsletter to fans, friends, and potential buyers.

-After watching EmptyEasel’s newsletter grow at a rapid rate for the past several months (at 140 sign-ups per month, on average) I decided to put together some suggestions on how to build a large group of subscribers for your e-mail newsletter.
+After watching EmptyEasel’s newsletter grow at a rapid rate for the past few years (at around 400 sign-ups per month, on average) I decided to put together some suggestions on how to build a large group of subscribers for your e-mail newsletter.

-Note: Most of these suggestions assume you already have a website or art blog.
+Note: Most of these suggestions assume you already have an art website, blog, or social media presence.

 1. Make it easy to sign up for your newsletter.

-This means putting a sign-up link on every page of your art blog or portfolio website, on your Myspace and Facebook pages, and even posting an actual sign-up sheet next to your contact information at shows or events.
+This means putting a sign-up link on every page of your art blog or portfolio website, on your Facebook page, and even posting a physical sign-up sheet next to your contact information at art shows or events.
+(Read how one artist used these tips very successfully.)

 Consider adding a sign-up link to your email signature as well.
 Most of us email hundreds of people each month, and some of those contacts may want to sign up for a newsletter if given the chance.

-Personally I’ve had good results by placing my sign-up link at the bottom of every article on EmptyEasel.
+Personally I’ve had good results by placing my sign-up link near the top of every article on EmptyEasel.
 Try out different locations on your own art blog—usually spots near the top of the page or at the beginning or end of articles works best.

 2. Explain your newsletter up-front.

-People are usually pretty cautious about giving away their email address, so it’s a good idea to ease their minds by showing an actual example of your newsletter and letting them know how often they can expect one in their inbox.
+People are usually pretty cautious about giving away their email address, so you may want to ease their minds by showing an actual example of your newsletter and letting them know how often they can expect one in their inbox.
 Then make sure to follow through with what you’ve promised.

 And if you ever decide to change your format drastically (by including ads, for example) you should notify your subscribers of those changes as well.